Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 TCU Stats and Trends

-- TCU's games this year have hit the over three times in four opportunities (75%).
+- TCU's games this year have eclipsed the over/under three times in four opportunities (75%).

-- TCU is 1-3 against the spread and 3-2 overall when the team records more than 23.8 points.
+- TCU is 1-3 against the spread and 3-2 overall in games when it puts up more than 23.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.